Post

 Light Therapy

-Light therapy has been found to be an effective treatment for not only seasonal affective disorder, but other types of depression as well.
+Light therapy has been found to be an effective treatment for not only seasonal affective disorder but other types of depression as well.
 Try stepping outside into the sun for 15-30 minutes a day for a simple way to boost your mood.

 Transcranial Magnetic Stimulation

 This type of therapy uses magnetic fields to stimulate nerve cells in the brain involved in mood control.
-It is thought this stimulation can somehow alter the way this part of the brain is working in order to improve symptoms of depression.
+It is thought that this stimulation can somehow alter the way this part of the brain is working in order to improve symptoms of depression.
 More research is needed to determine how well this type of treatment works.

 Depression can change the way you see yourself and everything around you.
 It is a real illness and can be helped with a number of treatments.
 Your doctor can help you decide on a course of action that is best suited for you.

 If you have thoughts of suicide or harming yourself or others, immediately call 911 or go to the hospital emergency room.
-You may also call a suicide hotline from anywhere you are, 24 hours a day, 7 days a week: 1 800 SUICIDE (1 800 784 2433).
+You may also call a suicide hotline from anywhere you are, 24 hours a day, 7 days a week: 1-800-SUICIDE (1-800-784-2433).

 You May Also Like